Volunteer Opportunities

 As a Board member, you will also have the opportunity to take leadership roles within the CBIC Board structure.
 As a director, you may choose to run for the office of Board President, Secretary or Treasurer.
 You may also be selected to lead the Test Committee or Marketing Committee.

-The Test Committee, in conjunction with the Testing Company, leads the coordination of all activities related to the development of all examinations offered by CBIC including but not limited to the CIC® examination, the a-IPC™, and the long-term care certification in infection prevention (LTC-CIP) examination.
+The Test Committee, in conjunction with the Testing Company, leads the coordination of all activities related to the development of all examinations offered by CBIC including but not limited to the CIC® examination, the a-IPC™, and the LTC-CIP® examination.

 The Test Committee is a three-year commitment and oversees item writing and review in addition to all aspects of CBIC’s test development process.
 Below are descriptions of each test development area subject matter experts (SMEs) on the test committee may participate in.
 Please note that assignments vary each calendar year and test committee members may be assigned specific examinations to assist with based on the needs of the committee.
 Test committee members are eligible to receive three Infection Prevention Units (IPUs) which are used for recertification.